theredditbandit/awesome-cybersec/README.md

 #  All the good stuff in one place

-  Honestly before going through any of the resources mentioned here , getting familiar with the shortcuts is extremely helpful
+  Honestly before going through any of the resources mentioned here , getting familiar with the shortcuts is extremely helpful , check out
   [shortcutfoo,com](https://www.shortcutfoo.com/)